wso2-attic/esb-connectors/blogger/README.txt

 4. Copy the blogger.zip file to the location "Integration_Test/products/esb/4.8.1/modules/integration/blogger/repository"

 5. Create trial blogger account and a trial blog and a trial post for test purpose.
-Make few Randow Comments in the trial post.
+Make few Randon Comments in the trial post.
 Go to google api console and get a api key.
 Use Oauth Playground to create an Oauth 2.0 access token for permission.

 6. Navigate to "Integration_Test/products/esb/4.8.1/modules/integration/blogger/src/test/resources/artifacts/ESB/connector/config"  and modify the following properties in blogger.properties file